Bryan DWI Attorneys

 A driving while under the influence (DWI) charge is a serious criminal offense in Texas.
 Just being arrested for this crime can affect the status of your driver’s license and ability to drive.
 A conviction could result in jail time, more expensive insurance premiums, fines, a loss of job opportunities, and more.

 Because of the severity of a DWI charge, it is important to seek the help of an experienced lawyer if you are facing one.
 At Rick Davis & Associates, our DWI lawyer in Bryan has defended clients for more than 30 years.
-If you have been arrested or charged with DWI, do not hesitate to contact us.
+If you have been arrested or charged with DWI in the College Station area, do not hesitate to contact us.

 What Counts as DWI in Texas